-Heading to Reading for the music festival this weekend?
-Sure, there are plenty of amazing acts lined up, from Queens of the Stone Age to Vampire Weekend and the Arctic Monkeys.
-But sometimes the most amusing entertainment isn’t on the stage; it’s in the fields around you.
+Heading to Reading Music Festival this August?
+Sure, there are plenty of amazing acts lined up—but sometimes the most amusing entertainment isn’t on the stage; it’s in the fields around you.

-Here’s a peek at some of my favourite examples of Reading Festival freakiness.
+Here’s a peek at some of my favourite examples of Reading Festival freakiness from years past.

 “So, are you a Beatles fan?”
 Normally, this would seem an easy enough question to answer.
 Sure, I like their music.
 Yes, I burned through a cassette tape of their greatest hits as a teenager, twisting and shouting as I tootled around town in my second-hand wheels.
 But when you’re talking to a man who carries a British Beatles Fan Club Card in his wallet, displayed with pride of place in the little plastic window typically reserved for a driver’s license, it comes across as rather a loaded question.

 This is Liverpool, after all—the Beatles hometown, a Mecca for Fab Four aficionados—and I’d bet the contents of my own wallet (expired receipts, a few empty gum wrappers, and a video rental card for a chain that’s gone bust) that half the tourists in town are carrying similar Beatles-branded ID.

 So if you say, “Yes, I’m a fan,” then you’d better be prepared to go toe-to-toe on band trivia.
 For instance, did you know that Paul McCartney used to play a right-handed guitar strung left-handed, because it was cheaper–or that George Harrison was actually born on February 24, 1943, NOT February 25, as noted on his birth certificate?
 Nope, me neither.